 Essential Chemistry Charts and Tables

 Sometimes it’s just easier to have a printout of important information.
-While we’ve had periodic tables since forever, here are a couple new additions you may find helpful.
 These tables are available as PDF files.
 You can save these and print them out at your convenience:

 - Alphabetical List of the Chemical Elements